mmistakes/minimal-mistakes/_drafts/project-loom.md

 16:32:06.243 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-2 | I'm done with the break
 ```

-The JVM added a new carrier thread to the pool when it found that no carrier thread was available, and so the `daniel` virtual thread is scheduled on the new carrier thread, executing concurrently and interleaving the two logs.
+The JVM added a new carrier thread to the pool when it found no carrier thread.
+So the `daniel` virtual thread is scheduled on the new carrier thread, executing concurrently and interleaving the two logs.

-Even though in the near future also `synchronized` blocks will probably unmount a virtual thread from its carrier thread, it is better to migrate those block to the new `Lock` API, using `java.util.concurrent.locks.ReentrantLock`.
-Such locks don't pin the virtual thread and so they make the cooperative scheduling working again.
+Even though soon also `synchronized` blocks will probably unmount a virtual thread from its carrier thread, it is better to migrate those blocks to the new `Lock` API, using `java.util.concurrent.locks.ReentrantLock`.
+Such locks don't pin the virtual thread, making the cooperative scheduling work again.

 Let's create a version of our `Bathroom` class using the `Lock` API: